DigitalPhonetics/IMS-Toucan/README.md

   running on the GPU you specified.
 - read_to_file produces strange outputs - Check if you're passing a list to the method or a string.
 Since strings can be iterated over, it might not throw an error, but a list of strings is expected.
+- `UserWarning: Detected call of lr_scheduler.step() before optimizer.step().` - We use a custom scheduler, and torch incorrectly thinks that we call the scheduler and the optimizer in the wrong order.
+Just ignore this warning, it is completely meaningless.

 ---